shaliulab/idoc_docs/docs/how-to-build/IDOC_3D_Assemply_Parts.md

 ![Tubing-wires box.PNG](/assets/Images/Tubing-wires box.PNG)

+This box will act as an important base for the IDOC system contained in the enclosure.
+It houses all the tubing and wiring necessary for the stimulations, while also acting as a foundation for the heatsinks and lighting box.
+The base is designed to protect the sensitive interior with acrylic covers and vibration damping rubber feet.

 This box is necessary for housing the inflow manifold, the outflow vacuum/exhaust tubing, and the wiring that is required to power the setup components.
 The bottom side of the box holds the rubber feet for the whole setup, while the top side of the box serves as a foundation for the heatsink and lighting box.